 My passion is helping the deceased.
-Whether the deceased’s family chooses embalming with open casket, no embalming, or cremation, the deceased’s care is my priority.
+Whether the deceased’s family chooses embalming with an open casket, no embalming, or cremation, the deceased’s care is my priority.
 What I love about my job is being able to give families what I experienced with my Great Grandmother: a final memory picture of their loved one.

 From experience, this memory picture is so important.
-I feel badly for families whose last memory picture of their loved one is at the hospital or at the coroner’s office.
+I feel bad for families whose last memory picture of their loved one is at the hospital or at the coroner’s office.
 I believe what I can provide for families is more than just in the moment at the funeral home.
 This memory picture will last their entire lifetime, and that’s why I’m so serious about doing my best work every single time.
 Even if the family chooses cremation, I make an effort to make the deceased presentable before the cremation occurs so the family can have a moment away from the public to have a final memory with their loved one.

 Is there anything you dislike about it?

-The funeral service is a business that has for the longest time been male dominated, which still to this day is very much the standard.
+The funeral service is a business that has for the longest time been male-dominated, which still to this day is very much the standard.
 The older generation, which is commonly our most served clientele, sometimes even has a problem being served by a female funeral director.
 But I believe the times are changing.

-I dislike that I have had to develop a thick skin in order to work in funeral service, but I have made a negative into a positive.
+I dislike that I have had to develop a thick skin in order to work in the funeral service, but I have made a negative into a positive.
 I am able to see what needs to change and how I can be a part of the change.
 It’s time for a female takeover, and I am happy to be a leader in this.

 Working with the deceased never seemed like it would be scary or intimidating.
 I didn’t have any experience working in a funeral home or with the dead until I started at mortuary school.
 I remember my first encounter with a deceased.
 It was an elderly lady and we were to practice “raising vessels” on her.
 What raising vessels means is selecting a particular artery and/or vein, and then incising to find it, then pulling it to the surface, which then can be used to inject arterial fluid or drain the vein.
 Anyway, I remember selecting her left radial artery to raise, which is found on the back of the left wrist below the thumb area.
 I remember being apprehensive and gentle, thankfully my apprehension has gone away but I am still very gentle.
 Taking care of the dead has always seemed to come very naturally to me.